Bounded Graph Clustering with Graph Neural Networks: Community detection in graph neural networks via modularity maximization

 Modularity \citep{newman_modularity_2006} formulates the idea of a community from a statistical perspective.
-Generally, a community is seen as a densely connected collection of nodes.
-The question that follows is what do we mean by densely connected?
+In general, a community is seen as a densely connected collection of nodes.
+The question that follows is: what do we mean by "densely connected"?
 Modularity takes the stance that nodes are densely connected if there are more edges than one would expect to see at random.
-Mathematically, it is formulated as
+Mathematically, it is typically represented using $Q$ and formulated as

 where $ \bold{P}_{ij}$ is the probability that there is an edge between node $i$ and $j$; $k_i$ indicates that node $i$ is part of cluster $k$.
 The Kronecker delta function $\delta_{ij}(k_i, k_j)$ is 1 when nodes $i$ and $j$ are part of the same cluster $k$ and 0 when they are part of different clusters.
 In the classic formulation of modularity, $\bold{P}_{ij}=\frac{d_i d_j}{2m}$ and $\delta_{ij}(k_i, k_j)=\sum_{ij}^{c} s_{ik}s_{jk}$ where $s_{ik}\in\bold{S}$ and $s_{ik}=1$ if node $i$ is assigned to cluster $k$ (0 otherwise).
 Thus,